 #19 – Have A Plan When The Power Goes Out

-The great thing about freshwater aquariums is many of use can get buy with a couple of battery powered air pumps.
+The great thing about freshwater aquariums is that many can get by with a couple of battery powered air pumps.
 For others with larger aquariums we can consider a battery backup air pump.
 For those with large investments in their aquariums, you may want to consider a mobile generator or a whole home generator.